Adultery in the Military

 - The misuse, if any, of government time and resources to facilitate the commission of the conduct.

 One time (again at Edwards Air Force Base), I received at 10:00 p.m. phone call from an upset spouse of one of the members assigned to my squadron.
 She said that she thought her husband was having an affair, so she followed him that night as he went to the base bowling alley, picked up a young woman and then went to the squadron building.

 I drove over to the squadron and went to the member's duty section.
-Using my master key, I quietly opened the door and -- well, you get the picture.
-Obviously, this member's choice of location to conduct his adulterous activities was a clear violation of this particular standard.
+Using my master key, I quietly opened the door and, well, you get the picture.
+This member's choice of location to conduct his adulterous activities was a clear violation of this particular standard.

 - Whether the conduct persisted despite counseling or orders to desist; the flagrancy of the conduct, such as whether any notoriety ensued; and whether the adulterous act was accompanied by other violations of the UCMJ.

 In the vast majority of cases, if a commanding officer receives information that a member is, or might be, involved in an adulterous affair, the commander attempts to resolve the situation by counseling the member.
-In some cases, the counseling is accompanied by a legal order to desist in any adulterous affair.
+In some cases, the counseling is accompanied by a legal order to desist in an adulterous affair.
 If the member then complies, that's usually the end of the matter.
 Recall the Lt.
-Kelly Flynn case --the First Sergeant and commander tried to resolve the situation with a counseling and an order to terminate the relationship.
+Kelly Flynn case, the First Sergeant and commander tried to resolve the situation with counseling and an order to terminate the relationship.